AswinWhiteHat/AswinWhiteHat/README.md

 > "The quieter you become, the more you are able to hear." - Anonymous

 ### Let's Collaborate
-If you're into ethical hacking, coding, or just want to say hi, feel free to reach out!
+If you're into ethical hacking, or coding, or just want to say hi, feel free to reach out!
 I'm always up for a new challenge and love meeting like-minded individuals.

 ![Hacker Cat](https://media.giphy.com/media/3o7btPCcdNniyf0ArS/giphy.gif)